-- Cognitive neuroscience - the study of higher cognitive functions that exist in humans, and their underlying neural bases.
-Cognitive neuroscience draws from linguistics, neuroscience, psychology and cognitive science.
-Cognitive neuroscientists can take two broad directions; behavioral/experimental or computational/modeling, the aim being to understand the nature of cognition from a neural point of view.
+- Cognitive neuroscience - the study of higher cognitive functions that exist in humans, and their underlying neural basis.
+Cognitive neuroscience draws from linguistics, psychology, and cognitive science.
+Cognitive neuroscientists can take two broad directions: behavioral/experimental or computational/modeling, the aim being to understand the nature of cognition from a neural point of view.

 - Developmental neuroscience - looks at how the nervous system develops on a cellular basis; what underlying mechanisms exist in neural development.

 - Molecular neuroscience - the study of the role of individual molecules in the nervous system.